1929deep/Data_Science_Project/README.md

 # Data_Science_Project
+# Restaurant Data Analysis

+This repository contains analysis and exploration of a restaurant dataset focusing on ratings, locations, and cuisines.
+The main objectives are:

+## Overview of Tasks

-Task1: Data Exploration and Preprocessing
+### Task 1: Data Exploration and Preprocessing

-Explore the dataset and identify the number of rows and columns.

-Check for missing values in each column and handle them accordingly.
+- Load and understand the dataset's shape (rows and columns).
+- Identify and handle missing values.

-Perform data type conversion if necessary.
+- Perform data type conversions if necessary.
-Analyze the distribution of the target variable ("Aggregate rating") and identify any class imbalances.
+- Explore the distribution of the target variable "Aggregate rating" and check for any class imbalances.

-Task2: Descriptive Analysis
+### Task 2: Descriptive Analysis

-Calculate basic statistical measures (mean, median, standard deviation, etc.) for numerical columns.
+- Calculate basic statistics (mean, median, std) for numerical columns.

-Explore the distribution of categorical variables like "Country Code,
+- Analyze distributions of categorical variables such as "Country Code", "City", and "Cuisines".

-" "City,

-" and

-"Cuisines.
-"

-Identify the top cuisines and cities with the highest number of restaurants.
+- Identify top cuisines and cities with the highest number of restaurants.

-Task3: Geospatial Analysis
+### Task 3: Geospatial Analysis

-Visualize the locations of restaurants on a map using latitude and longitude information.
+- Visualize restaurant locations on a map using latitude and longitude.

-Analyze the distribution of restaurants across different cities or countries.
+- Analyze restaurant distribution across cities and countries.
-Determine if there is any correlation between the restaurant's location and its rating.
+- Investigate any correlation between location and ratings.

+## How to Use

+1. Clone this repository.
+2. Place the dataset CSV file (e.g., `restaurants.csv`) in the repository folder.
+3. Run the Jupyter notebook `analysis.ipynb` to see code and visualizations for the tasks.

+## Requirements
+- Python 3.x
+- Jupyter Notebook
+- Libraries: pandas, numpy, matplotlib, seaborn, folium.